hashicorp/terraform-provider-azurerm/website/docs/r/netapp_volume.html.markdown

 * `unix_read_only` - (Optional) Is the file system on unix read only?

 * `unix_read_write` - (Optional) Is the file system on unix read and write?

 ---

+An `data_protection_replication` is used when enabling the Cross-Region Replication (CRR) data protection option by deploying two Azure NetApp Files Volumes, one to be a primary volume and the other one will be the secondary, the secondary will have this block and will reference the primary volume, each volume must be in a supported region pair and it supports the following:

+* `endpoint_type` - (Required) The endpoint type, supported value is `dst` for destination.

+* `remote_volume_location` - (Required) Primary volume's location.

+* `remote_volume_resource_id` - (Required) Primary volume's resource id.

+* `replication_schedule` - (Required) Replication frequency, supported values are '_10minutely', 'hourly', 'daily'

+---